Gluzifer/tdms_fft_gui/README.md

 From there the plot may be saved as a image file if desired.
 For more information on how to use the matplotlib plot viewer see the [matplotlib documentation](https://matplotlib.org/3.2.2/users/navigation_toolbar.html).

+There is also a crude function for saving the data from the selected channel to a .csv file.
+It works but is very simple and does not yet warn you before it overwrites a present file (!).